heshanjayasinghe/Gapstars/README.md

   once a single letter inserted in to new play list text box, selecting existing play list for currently selected song will be disabled

+3. Fixed artist album count

-3. Add song to existing play list
+4. Add song to existing play list

-4. New playlist is successfully added to navbar(needs to manually refresh to reflect)
+5. New playlist is successfully added to navbar(needs to manually refresh to reflect)

-5. Remove song from existing play list(needs to manually refresh to reflect)
+6. Remove song from existing play list(needs to manually refresh to reflect)

-6. Remove play list from existing play list (needs to manually refresh to reflect)
+7. Remove play list from existing play list (needs to manually refresh to reflect)

 Tasks which didnt complete
 ---------------------------------------
+1. Confirmation/Exception messages
-1. Favorite / unfavorite tracks.
+2. Favorite / unfavorite tracks.
-2. User should be able to rename the playlist
+3. User should be able to rename the playlist
-3. Search for artist name
+4. Search for artist name